libxsmm/libxsmm/README.md

 By default, only the non-coprocessor target is built (OFFLOAD=0 and MIC=0).
 In general, the subfolders of the 'lib' directory are separating the build targets where the 'mic' folder is containing the native library (MIC=1) targeting the Intel Xeon Phi coprocessor ("KNC"), and the 'intel64' folder is storing either the hybrid archive made of CPU and coprocessor code (OFFLOAD=1), or an archive which is only containing the CPU code.
 By default, all libraries are built statically (STATIC=1).

-To remove intermediate files (`make install` is a shortcut for `make; make clean`) or to remove all generated files and folder (including the interface and the library archives), run one of the following commands:
+To remove intermediate files (`make install` is a shortcut for `make; make clean`) or to remove all generated files and folders (including the interface and the library archives), run one of the following commands:

 ```
 make clean